THE BAD THINGS ABOUT CHOCOLATE

 3 Make a large, thin flat sheet of chocolate, called really stretching out your chocolate.
 Do this on baking paper and you can run a knife over it to make grooves for cracking into smaller pieces.

-4 Go nuts, by plonking walnuts onto the chocolate drops as they set, or sprinkling them onto the large sheet.
+4 Go nuts, put walnuts, raisins and almonds onto the chocolate drops as they set.